 Engineered vs. pre-engineered fire suppression systems also need discussion.
 Engineered fire suppression systems will protect an entire room.
 Firetrace, for example, uses clean agents that are safe with electronics and can be inhaled without doing any harm to a person.

 Pre-engineered systems are used to protect small compartments or micro-environments.
 Engine compartments and electrical panels are good examples of where these types of systems would provide protection.
-They are also useful for suppressing Class K (kitchen/cooking fires).
+They are also useful for suppressing fires in CNC and EDM machines.

 Firetrace pre-engineered fire suppression systems are available in two configurations: indirect release and direct release.
 Watch the video below to learn about the two different Firetrace pre-engineered fire suppression systems: